Tie in Alabama GOP race means winner to be selected by lot

 “It could be a roll of a dice, high card, or rock-paper-scissors,” Secretary of State John Merrill told AL.com.

 Whoever is declared the winner of the primary will run against Democrat candidate Sherri Reese of Opelika in the general election in November.
-Reese was unopposed for he Democratic nomination.
+Reese was unopposed for the Democratic nomination.